 Setting up a hotelThere are several licenses and approvals to be procured in order to set up a hotel or boarding house in Singapore.
 Apart from the principal Hotel-Keeper’s License and approval from the Hotels Licensing Board, permits or licenses will have to be obtained for the following types of activities: housing TVs, organizing ad-hoc entertainment, playing copyrighted music or videos, running a spa, selling tobacco products, operating a swimming pool, etc. Details on all these licenses and permits can be found at our guide on Setting up a Hotel in Singapore.

-Running a spaLearn more about how to apply for a Massage Establishment License in order to offer massage services, foot-reflexology services, manicure treatments, spa baths or other similar treatments as part of your spa offerings, by clicking on our guide to Setting up a Spa in Singapore.
+Running a spaLearn more about applying for a Massage Establishment License in order to offer massage services, foot-reflexology services, manicure treatments, spa baths or other similar treatments as part of your spa offerings.

 Setting up an employment agencyAll employment agencies in Singapore require an Employment Agency License prior to starting business activities.
 Our guide on Starting an Employment Agency in Singapore sheds light on the licensing pre-requisites, application procedure and timeline, and frequently asked questions.

 Establishing a travel agencyA travel agency license is required in order to conduct business as a Singapore travel agent.
 The informational page on Starting a Travel Agency in Singapore provides you with a guide on how to start a travel agency and obtain a travel agent’s license in Singapore.